-SAMPLE CAPM EXAM QUESTIONS ON OVERVIEW AND ENVIRONMENT
+SAMPLE PMP EXAM QUESTIONS ON PROJECT MANAGEMENT OVERVIEW

-- 1. One difference between organizational process assets (OPAs) and enterprise environmental factors (EEFs) is that: - a) OPAs are specific to the performing organization - b) OPAs address physical environmental elements - c) EEFs include the knowledge gained on prior projects - d) EEFs are internal to the organization - 2.
-One difference between a program and a portfolio is that: - a) Programs are unique endeavors while portfolios are continuous - b) A portfolio's success is dependent on the performance of the portfolio items, while a program's success is based on the program charter - c) Programs are a set of related projects, while portfolios include all projects, related or not - d) Programs have a business scope, while portfolios have a strategic scope - 3.
+- 1. As the project manager on a software development project, your organization typically breaks up software projects into four smaller phases: requirements, design and development, quality assurance, and implementation.
+This is an example of: - a) A work breakdown schedule - b) A functional organization - c) Progressive elaboration - d) A project life cycle - 2.
+One difference between a program and a portfolio is that: - a) Programs are unique endeavors, while portfolios are continuous - b) A portfolio's success is dependent on the performance of the portfolio items, while a program's success is based on the program charter - c) Programs are a set of related projects, while portfolios include all projects, related or not - d) Programs have a business scope, while portfolios have a strategic scope - 3.
 The life cycle that is generally used when the project scope is well-defined is called: - a) Incremental - b) Adaptive - c) Predictive - d) Iterative - 4.
-Performing a phase gate review helps focus the project on: - a) Potential risks that should be identified - b) Additional requirements for the project - c) The business need for the project - d) Procurement items that may be needed in the phase
+Performing the initiating processes at the start of each phase helps focus the project on: - a) Potential risks that should be identified - b) Additional requirements for the project - c) The business need for the project - d) Procurement items that may be needed in the phase